deepit-at/deepit-at.github.io/_posts/2018-08-28-issues-using-feed-plugin.md

 ~~~

 See the trailing whitespace ?
-What we're going to do about it ?
+What are we going to do about it ?

 <!--more-->